caltechlibrary/CL-web-components/about.md

 &#x60;a-to-z-ul&#x60;
 : This component takes an innerHTML containing a UL list.
 The UL list is then turned into an A to Z navigatable UL List.
 If JavaScript is unavailable then the innerHTML UL remains as a fallback.

+One additional helper module is currently provided, &#x60;parseCSV.js&#x60;, that provides stringify and parse functions for CSV rows and strings.

 - License: <https://caltechlibrary.github.io/CL-web-components/LICENSE>
 - GitHub: <https://github.com/caltechlibrary/CL-web-components>